 Prices vary enormously; you will find KC registered clubs tend to have an annual membership fee and then you pay a small fee weekly, whereas others will charge a set price for a block booking, of course, if you would prefer a one on one experience, the costs will be more.

-Then there is the equipment; you obviously need to practice at home and whilst you may be able to construct a jump or two in the back garden, you may need to purchase a tunnel for dog agility or perhaps a hoop jump; these can be found relatively cheaply online.
+Then there is the equipment; you obviously need to practice at home and whilst you may be able to construct a jump or two in the back garden, you may need to purchase or make a tunnel for dog agility or perhaps a hoop jump; these can be found relatively cheaply online.

 If you are serious about competing you may also need to consider petrol costs to travel to shows and even overnight stays, this can all add up, but if you are doing agility just for the enjoyment, it needn’t cost the earth.

 A puppy foundation course focuses on the basics of how to motivate your pooch, learning the basic signals, perhaps having Fido jump over a low obstacle or get used to the tunnel; it will teach your dog to ignore distractions and build a trusting relationship.